 “Mike Martin brings tremendous energy, enthusiasm and leadership to the Brown Basketball program,” said Brown Director of Athletics Jack Hayes.
 “His experience in the Ivy League as both a successful student-athlete and coach has prepared him for this opportunity.
 We are excited that he is returning to his alma mater and look forward to the program returning to the top of the Ivy League.”

-Martin was named a finalist for the Joe B. Hall Award as the nation's outstanding first-year head coach after leading the Bears to a turnaround season with a 13-15 overall record, including a fourth place finish in the Ivy standings with a 7-7 mark after winning four of its last five games.
+In his first year as head coach of the Bears, Martin was named a finalist for the Joe B. Hall Award as the nation's outstanding first-year head coach after leading the Bears to a turnaround season with a 13-15 overall record, including a fourth place finish in the Ivy standings with a 7-7 mark after winning four of its last five games.

 Martin instilled a defensive work effort on the court that translated into an improvement in team defense of five points per game from the previous season.
 He also coached Brown's first ever Ivy League Defensive Player of the Year, Cedric Kuakumensah '16.